DataScienceSpecialization/courses/06_StatisticalInference/03_ConditionalProbability/index.Rmd

 ---

 ## Bayes' rule
+Baye's rule allows us to reverse the conditioning set provided that we know some marginal probabilities
 $$
 P(B ~|~ A) = \frac{P(A ~|~ B) P(B)}{P(A ~|~ B) P(B) + P(A ~|~ B^c)P(B^c)}.
 $$